-The Wookiee grunted and growled a reply as he closed the panel back over and instead grabbed a small electromagnetic handle.
-He made his way toward the top of the boarding ramp and knelt down.
-Placing the handle on the floor plate, he pressed the button set into the grip, firmly attaching it to the plate.
-His Wookiee arms easily lifted the first of the heavy metal panels.
-Once opened, he set to work digging out a half dozen cases of contraband spice from beneath the deck.
+The Wookiee grunted and growled a reply and moved out toward the top of the boarding ramp and set to work lifting up the heavy, metal floor plates.
+With the compartments open, he began digging out smuggled goods from the secret, hidden compartments.
+He unloaded a half dozen or so cases of contraband spice from their place beneath the deck.

 The human captain walked down the access ramp behind his co-pilot, carrying his tools.
-He set them down and stripped off his vest and shirt, dropping them in a careless pile at the bottom of the ramp next to the tools.
-As the Wook walked past him with an armful, Solo stepped off the ramp into the sand and moved beneath the ship, opening an access panel in the underbelly.
+He set the tools down and stripped off his vest and shirt, dropping them at the bottom of the ramp next to the tools.
+He stepped off the ramp into the sand and moved beneath the ship, opening an access panel in the underbelly.